huizezhang-sherry/quickdraw/README.md

 The last column is a nested list which is a drawing made, it consists of the x,y coordinates for each stroke:

+*You will have to properly install the R package `cloudml` and a command line tool, gsutil, for `qd_read()` to read data properly from Google Cloud Storage.
+To install gsutil, type `cloudml::gcloud_install()` in the console and follow the instructions.*

 You can draw a pic with `qd_tidy` and `qd_draw`

 ``` r